-As Vigan is such a historical city, it contains a fair few museums to check out, including the Padre Burgos House, the Crisologo museum, the Syquia Mansion, the Buridek Children’s Museum, the Magsingal Museum and the Museo San Pablo.
+As Vigan is such a historical city, it contains a fair few museums.
+These include the Padre Burgos House, the Crisologo Museum, the Syquia Mansion, the Buridek Children’s Museum, the Magsingal Museum and the Museo San Pablo.

-Apart from the museums, one evening attraction to enjoy in Vigan is the Plaza Salcedo fountain, which puts on a music show every evening at at 7:30pm and there’s an extra showing at 8:30pm on the weekends.
+Apart from the museums, one evening attraction to enjoy in Vigan is the Plaza Salcedo fountain.
+It puts on a music show every evening at 7:30pm and there’s an extra showing at 8:30pm on the weekends.
 The dancing fountain show lasts for around 30 minutes and even includes ‘Let It Go’ from Frozen, just don’t tell Disney.

 Have you been to Vigan?
 What did you think of it?
 Share your stories in the comments below!